Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 Form parameters section can be seen as syntactic sugar over body section (values in form parameters section are not URL encoded.).
-A [multiline string body] could be used instead of a forms parameters section.
+A [oneline string body] could be used instead of a forms parameters section.

 ~~~hurl
 # Run a POST request with form parameters section: